OleksiyRudenko/s10n/README.md

 Let's assume the input received from a user is
 `" \n\r\n \u200B\u200C\u200D\u2060 \t\uFEFF\xA0 Sensible text \n Line 2 \n\r\n\r\r "`

-Here are issues worth attention and optimization:
+Here are some issues worth attention and optimization:

 - it contains problematic whitespaces
 - it contains sequences of 2 or more whitespaces